GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/index.md

 ## What is a Manifest?

-An extension [Manifest][doc-manifest] gives the browser information about the extension, such as the most important files and the capabilities the extension might use.
-The extension platform features change when there's a new [Manifest version][manifest-version].
+An extension [manifest][doc-manifest] gives the browser information about the extension, such as the most important files and the capabilities the extension might use.
+The extension platform features change when there's a new [manifest version][manifest-version].

 ## Introducing Manifest V3

 Manifest V3 represents one of the most significant shifts in the extensions platform since it launched a decade ago.
-Manifest V3 extensions will enjoy enhancements in security, privacy, and performance; they can also use more contemporary Open Web technologies such as service workers and promises.
+Manifest V3 extensions enjoy enhancements in security, privacy, and performance; they can also use more contemporary open web technologies such as service workers and promises.

 ## Manifest V3 resources

-Manifest V3 is part of a shift in the philosophy behind how we approach end-user security and privacy.
+Manifest V3 is part of a shift in the philosophy behind user security and privacy.
 The following articles provide an overview of Manifest V3, the reasons behind it, and how to approach it:

 [Platform vision][mv3-platform]